respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

 #### For Mac User
-You need to use a Windows or Linux virtual machine to achieve this.
+Sorry, eMMC flashing is not supported on Mac.
+You'll need a Windows or Linux virtual machine.